 Growing a gardening curiosity

 Kids love hands-on learning and exploration.
-Follow these five tips for fun and healthy gardening with the kids:
+Follow these five tips for fun and healthy gardening with children.

 Give them a good plot with lots of sun